-This course is a continuation of Photography and will permit students to explore camera and lighting techniques for creating texture, simple indoor and outdoor portraiture, commercial studio photography, journalistic photography, close-ups and more.
+This course is a continuation of Art-184 Photography/ PHT-183 Photography I and will permit students to explore camera and lighting techniques for creating texture, simple indoor and outdoor portraiture, commercial studio photography, journalistic photography, close-ups and more.
 Students will be able to check out digital SLR cameras provided by the college, or may bring their own approved photographic equipment.
 Students will complete specific technique-based assignments and participate in class discussion, demonstrations, and critiques.
-No text.
 Materials fee.
-Pre-requisite: ART 184 Photography
+Prerequisite: ART-184 or PHT-183